-But with egg dishes covered in hollandaise sauce, fluffy bagels and lots of sugary baked goods, it looks like the occasion is going to seriously derail your goals for (quickly approaching) bathing suit season.
+Brunch has practically become an institution on Mother's Day, but with egg dishes covered in hollandaise sauce, fluffy bagels, oversized bagels and lots of sugary baked goods, the occasion may quickly derail your goals for soon-to-be bathing suit season.
 The meal tends to live up to its name, packing in enough calories for breakfast and lunch combined (and sometimes even eating into your dinner budget, too).

 Going homemade is the easiest way to celebrate without having to compromise your healthy diet, but when it comes to making brunch plans (and hosting your mother-in-law), who has the time or energy to slave over the stove on a Sunday?
 Luckily whipping up brunch for a crowd at home can be time- and calorie-conscious, and can still include your favorites from the menu.

 Keep your side of hash browns, but up the nutrition by throwing some sweet potatoes into the mix.
 This recipe calls for just five simple ingredients, and nestling the eggs in a neat pocket of potatoes cuts down on cookware — and clean up.

 Kick off your brunch with a light and colorful appetizer salad.
 The blueberry-feta cheese combo screams spring, while the avocado and walnuts will hold everyone over (and keep hungry family members quiet) until the main course is served.

 Guilt-free donuts?
 Yes, you can go ahead and pinch yourself.
 Unlike the typical fried variety, this better-for-you version is free of refined sugar, low in fat (just 5 grams per donut!) and clocks in at a manageable 150 calories.